oylsister/ZombieSharp/README.md

     "FirstInfectionTimer": 15.0, // First infection timer in seconds "MotherZombieRatio": 7.0, // Mother Zombie Spawn ratio (14 players / 7.0 ratio = 2 Mother zombie)
-    "TeleportMotherZombie": true, // Teleport mother zombie to spawn after get infected (Useful for Zombie Escape) "EnableOnWarmup": false, // Enable Infection in warmup round or not?, this is not recommend to enable.
+    "TeleportMotherZombie": true, // Teleport mother zombie to spawn after get infected (Useful for Zombie Escape) "EnableOnWarmup": false, // Enable Infection in warmup round or not?, this is not recommend to enable as it has potential memory corrupt to the server.
     "RepeatKillerThreshold": 3.0, // Repeat Killer Threshould to prevent zombie dying from respawn over and over again.
     "Human_Default": "human_default", // Default Human Class
     "Zombie_Default": "zombie_default", // Default Zombie Class